DanijelCvit/QandA/index.md

 #### this

 - **this** is context dependant, can you clarify and mention the biggest pitfalls?
-- Why doesn’t a class constructor have direct access to class methods, instead we have to use this:
+- Why doesn’t a class constructor have direct access to class methods, instead we have to use **this**:

 ```javascript
 class User() {